Before you access Settings

 Nimbus chat bot will automatically post voice messages to the new channel, however existing messages are not transferred.

-Note that these settings apply universally to all current or future users in this service.
+Note that - once applied - these settings affect all current or future users in this service.

 |User Assignment Type|